 Wage garnishments are when a lender or financial institution takes money directly from a delinquent borrower’s bank account.
 The purpose of wage garnishment is for lenders or financial institutions to retrieve money owed to them.

-Usually, if a lender has the right to garnish wages from a borrower, it will say so in their loan agreement.
+Usually, if a lender has the right to garnish wages from an employee’s earnings, it will say so in their loan agreement.
 Before committing to a loan, borrowers have the opportunity to read and review their loan agreements.
 This means that borrowers can tell if a lender can garnish their wages before they even sign onto their loan.

 If you are uncomfortable with the possibility of a wage garnishment, talk to your lender before you sign your loan agreement.
 They may be able to adjust your terms or give you some helpful tips on how you can avoid wage garnishment.